serhathan/Steam-Like-Web-Site/README.md

 # Steam Like Web Site

 ## Purpose
-I just make this site for pure learning html and css.That is Why I did not use any bootstrap or jquery.
+I just wanted to learn html and css for that reason i made site with pure html and css.